idvorkin/idvorkin.github.io/_d/ai-coder.md

 - Measuring the effectiveness of CHOP and other AI coding tools remains a challenge for enterprises
 - The lack of standardized metrics or established best practices for CHOP adoption complicates its integration in professional environments

+Testing new content

+-- AI Add more content